woof-software/compound-streamer/docs/Streamer.md

 function claim() external
 ```

-Claims the accrued amount of Streaming asset to the recipient's balance.
+Claims the accrued amount of Streaming asset to the recipient's address.

 _The stream must be initialized.
 Can be called by the recipient or anyone after claim cooldown has passed since the last claim timestamp.